 Our baptismal promises included renouncing Satan and disdaining sin.
 However, we probably rarely bring this to mind and take holy water for granted most of the time.
 Because we use it so regularly, it’s any easy thing to do.

-We must remember that this water is blessed by God in virtue of Christ’s baptism.
+We must remember that this water, through the priest, is blessed by God in virtue of Christ’s baptism.
 The Catholic Church possesses enormous power of imparting sacramental grace, and holy water as a sacramental receives its power through the prayer and authority of the Church.

 The rite of blessing said over water by the priest to make it holy contains prayers of exorcism.
 It can banish demons, heal the sick, and send unwarranted grace upon us, and yet most of the time we cross ourselves with this water without even thinking about how holy it really is.

 The fact of the matter is that holy water is a powerful sacramental and we ought to use it daily.
 To prevent us from using it without thinking, we should consciously find ways to use it more.
 Holy water can be used to bless people, places, and things that are used by humans in their goal of glorifying God with their lives.

 Here is a list of eight ways to use holy water in your everyday life:

 1. Bless yourself – This suggestion is obvious, but if we are only blessing ourselves with holy water on Sunday, then aren’t we missing out on the rest of the week?
 You can never have too much grace or blessing in your life.
 Use holy water daily.
 Keeping a holy water font in the home is a great idea so that you, your family, and guests can be blessed in the comings and goings from your home.
 Keep the font right by the front door to ensure you never leave home without it.